 Related:

-What are the Symptoms of Conjunctivitis and the Treatment for Conjunctivitis?
+What are the Symptoms and signs of Dehydration and the Treatment for Dehydration?

 Other symptoms that may be present in DRESS syndrome include: